 Each school has a Professional Development Representative who handles In-service.
 Please turn in all paperwork regarding in-services to them for processing.
-Follow-up points must be done in order to receive points unless otherwise stated.
+Follow-up points may be required in order to receive points.
 NOTE: Only in-services taken during the current school year will be awarded points.